jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 ## Signature verification

-Signature verifiction requires the following steps:
+Signature verification requires the following steps:

 1) `signature_verification_state_open()` to create a new state
-2) One of more calls to `signature_verification_state_update()` to absorb a message to be verified
+2) One or more calls to `signature_verification_state_update()` to absorb a message to be verified
 3) `signature_verification_state_verify()` to verify the signature of the entire input absorbed up to that point.
 4) `signature_verification_state_close()` to dispose the state